msfjarvis/msfjarvis.dev/content/posts/manually-parsing-json-with-moshi.md

 ### What is an adapter?

-An adapter is Moshi-speak for a class that, given an object of type `T`, contains methods of the signatures `@FromJson fun fromJson(reader: JsonReader): T?` and `@ToJson fun toJson(writer: JsonWriter, value: T?)`. `fromJson` is responsible for taking a JSON document and constructing an instance of our type, and `toJson` is given a `writer` that can create JSON and `value`, the object that needs to be converted to JSON.
+An adapter is Moshi-speak for a class that can convert JSON into an object and an instance of that object into JSON.
+There are multiple types of JSON adapters supported by Moshi.
+The first is the one demonstrated in their README which contains two methods annotated `@ToJson` and `@FromJson`.
+The former takes an instance of the object and returns a String, and the latter takes a String and returns an instance of the object.
+This is the simplest type, and should be used for non-complex types that typically can be represented in simpler forms.
+[Here's the example Moshi uses](https://github.com/square/moshi#custom-type-adapters), and should be all the introduction you need for this particular type.

-> The actual method names can be anything, the to and from prefix just make it easier to follow.
+The other type is similar to what Moshi generates for its kapt-generated adapters, but leverages the `@ToJson`/`@FromJson` annotations.
+The method signatures here are a bit verbose, and these are the ones we're going to try to build.

 ### Why write your own adapters?